fellert/SI507F17_finalproject/README.md

 CNN Money  | 12-month price targets (median, high, low) Reuters    | Analyst ratings (buy, outperform, hold, underperform, sell, no opinion)

+After pulling information from the BeautifulSoup objects and storing it into a dictionary, the program then uses this info to create/instantiate a Stock() object - which includes basic information, a repr method, a method that finds an approximate annual dividend payout using the dividend yield, a contains method that converts the mean analyst rating into a sentiment (Bullish or Bearish) and checks if this matched the user input, a consensus method which finds the rating with most analyst support (i.e. Buy, Sell, Hold, etc.), and a price_targets method that prints out the 12-month targets in a bullet format.

 ## Overview of Files